Generic selectors

 Avoid Idolatry

-1 CORINTHIANS 10:27, 31-33 Now if an unbelieving person invites you for a meal, and you desire to go, eat all lawful things that are set before you, without asking questions for the sake of conscience. … 31 Therefore, whether you eat, or you drink, or you do anything, do all things to the glory of God.
-32 Be without offense to both Jews and Greeks, and to the church of God; 33 According as I also seek to please everyone in all things, not seeking my own profit, but the profit of many, in order that they may be saved.
+1 CORINTHIANS 10: 27, 31-33 If any of those who do not believe invites you to dinner, and you desire to go, eat whatever [lawful thing] is set before you, asking no question for conscience’ sake. … 31 Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.
+32 Give no offense, either to the Jews or to the Greeks or to the church of God, 33 just as I also please all men in all things, not seeking my own profit, but the profit of many, that they may be saved.

 There are a few pagan customs that have infiltrated birthdays (and other celebrations).
 Making wishes after blowing out candles is one of them.
 The Greeks were said to make their round cakes in the shape of the moon, representing the goddess Artemis.
 Adding the candles caused it to shine like a full moon.
 The Germans later added the tradition of blowing out the candles and making wishes[19].
 Obviously, the meaning behind the candles is very pagan and should be avoided along with any other idolatrous practices.